Bigdata-com/bigdata-briefs/README.md

 For generating briefs for large portfolios (hundreds or thousands of companies), see the [Large-Scale Portfolio Briefs Generation](https://github.com/Bigdata-com/bigdata-cookbook/tree/main/Briefs_Generation_Large_Scale) notebook in the bigdata-cookbook repository.

 This notebook demonstrates how to:
-- Process large numbers of companies in configurable batches
+- Process large numbers of entities in configurable batches
-- Load company identifiers from CSV files
+- Load entity identifiers from CSV files
 - Customize topics and research questions for different batches
 - Monitor batch processing with status polling
 - Export results to JSON and Excel formats

-The notebook uses this briefs service API to generate briefs programmatically, making it ideal for portfolio managers and analysts who need to monitor many companies simultaneously.
-The service can handle large numbers of companies in a single request, and the notebook shows how to organize batch processing for scheduling across time zones or running concurrent service instances.
+The notebook uses this briefs service API to generate briefs programmatically, making it ideal for portfolio managers and analysts who need to monitor many entities simultaneously.
+The service can handle large numbers of entities in a single request, and the notebook shows how to organize batch processing for scheduling across time zones or running concurrent service instances.

 ## Enable access token security
 You can optionally protect the API endpoints using an access token.
 To enable this feature, set the `ACCESS_TOKEN` environment variable when running the Docker container.
 For example: